 Each zip file contains spreadsheet files containing the financial data for the Federal Fiscal Year specified.
 The unzipped file can be identified as follows:

-- one half way down the right-side of the spreadsheet is regular Title XXI CHIP expenditures.
+- Half way down the right-side of the spreadsheet is regular Title XXI CHIP expenditures

 Medicaid CMS-64 New Adult Group Expenditures Data Collected through MBES